ApogeeIntegration/Tableau-Utilities/storyBuilder/README.md

 This is a Python script written to be called via command line, bash, terminal, etc.

                 python3 image2twb.py slides_path tableau_file_name [-f --fixed height width] [-o --open] [-r --replace]

+The script also works with python2, aka python

 * Positional Arguments:

   * *slides_path*: Path to the directory with the images exported from PPT.
-  * *tableau_file_name*: Name for the Tableau file created by the script.
-Tableau name input may or may not include the .twb extension, either way will work.
+  * *tableau_file_name*: Name for the Tableau workbook file created by the script.
+The .twb extension is optional and will be appended if absent.

 * Optional Arguments:
   * *[-f, --fixed height width]*: Flags whether you want the dashboards and story to be a fixed size.
 If so, input height and width following tag.
 Otherwise, defaults to creating the Story and Dashboards an automatic size.
-  * *[-o, --open]*: Flags if you want the Tableau Workbook with the Story to open immediately with the script.
-Defaults to saving the Tableau .twb file in the current directory without opening.
-  * *[-r, --replace]*: Flags if the Tableau name indicated already exists and you'd like to overwrite it/ replace it with the script.
+  * *[-o, --open]*: If provided, launches Tableau with the generated workbook.
+  * *[-r, --replace]*: If provided, will overwrite an existing Tableau workbook; otherwise, will stop if the workbook file already exists.